Dec 18, 2025

 The director of Human Resources is available throughout the process to assist employees and supervisors in resolving problems and to provide appropriate assistance in preparing the complaint.

 Any regular full-time or part-time employee may process a grievance regarding any of these matters upon completion of their probationary period.
-Probationary and temporary employees have no redress to this procedure except for matters of discrimination/ harassment.
+Probationary and temporary employees have no redress to this procedure except for matters of discrimination/harassment (See E.2.8.24 Discrimination and Harassment Not Covered Under Title IX Policy).

 Day - A regularly scheduled workday, excluding holidays and other days when the university is closed for business, unless otherwise specified.